edisonpapers/edison-and-the-bug/README.md

 > Exhibit D shews same with Phila on= These shew where the mysterious bug was: the device for "Earthing" the wire on the low forks was a failure while that on the multiple is a success= Now this explains why all my rinkles failed

-The next documented use comes in a a technical note by Edison dated 27 or 28 July 1876.
 The term also appears in other Edison notes from August and September 1876.

 # Telephone Bugs